proostas/one-zmk-config/README.md

-# ZMK Firmware for Ergonaut One keyboard
+# ZMK Firmware for Dactyl Manuform mini 4x6_5

-This is a repository for a ZMK Firmware for Ergonaut One keyboard.
+This is a repository for a ZMK Firmware for Dactyl Manuform mini 4x6_5 keyboard.

 ## Default keymap